Skip to content

 Extensibility Built-in scripting Plugin system (Phase 3)

 YAMLScript is excellent for configurations that need dynamic behavior, template expansion, or computation.
-YAMLStar is ideal when you need a lightweight, reliable YAML loader that behaves identically across all your applications.
+YAMLStar is ideal when you need lightweight, reliable YAML loading and dumping that behaves identically across all your applications.

 Technical Details